cds-hooks/docs/docs/specification/current.md

 The CDS Hooks request is augmented to include two prefetch values, where the dictionary keys match the request keys (`patient` and `hemoglobin-a1c` in this case).

-Note that the missing `user` key indicates that either the CDS Client has decided not to satisfy this particular prefetch template or it was not able to retrieve this prefetched data.
-The CDS Service is responsible for retrieving this Practitioner data from the FHIR server (if required).
+Note that the missing `userId` key indicates that either the CDS Client has decided not to satisfy this particular prefetch template or it was not able to retrieve this prefetched data.
+The CDS Service is responsible for retrieving this PractitionerRole data from the FHIR server (if required).

 ### FHIR Resource Access